 Identify the contributions that the US community and NASA can provide to a space mission selected either in Europe or Japan and the scale of funding they would require.
 (While ESA’s M4 opportunity is not commensurate with the time scale of a new mission study, other future opportunities may.)

-NASA should also include the option of significantly increased funding for CMB B-mode technology program and mission development when it presents its array of options to the CAA for prioritization.